Glastonbury Tor: Post-dissolution

 In 1786, Richard Colt Hoare of Stourhead bought the Tor and funded the repair of the tower in 1804, including the rebuilding of the north-east corner.
-It was then passed on through several generations to the Reverend George Neville and included in the Butleigh Manor until the 20th century.
-It was then bought as a memorial to a former Dean of Wells, Thomas Jex-Blake, who died in 1915.
+It was then sold to the Very Rev. Hon.
+George Neville-Grenville and included in the Butleigh Manor until the 20th century.
+The last owner of the Tor was Robert Neville-Grenville who wished to give the Tor to the National Trust along with the Glastonbury Tribunal.
+After his death in 1936 it was sold to The National Trust which raised money by public subscription for its upkeep.

-The National Trust took control of the Tor in 1933, but repairs were delayed until after the Second World War.
+The National Trust took control of the Tor in 1937, but repairs were delayed until after the Second World War.
 During the 1960s, excavations identified cracks in the rock, suggesting the ground had moved in the past.
 This, combined with wind erosion, started to expose the footings of the tower, which were repaired with concrete.
 Erosion caused by the feet of the increasing number of visitors was also a problem and paths were laid to enable them to reach the summit without damaging the terraces.
 After 2000, enhancements to the access and repairs to the tower, including rebuilding of the parapet, were carried out.
 These included the replacement of some of the masonry damaged by earlier repairs with new stone from the Hadspen Quarry.

 A model vaguely based on Glastonbury Tor (albeit with a tree instead of the tower) was incorporated into the opening ceremony of the 2012 Summer Olympics in London.
 As the athletes entered the stadium, their flags were displayed on the terraces of the model.

 Mythology and spirituality

-The Tor seems to have been called Ynys yr Afalon (meaning "The Isle of Avalon") by the Britons and is believed by some, including the 12th and 13th century writer Gerald of Wales, to be the Avalon of Arthurian legend.
+The Tor seems to have been called Ynys Afallon (meaning "The Isle of Avalon") by the Britons and is believed by some, including the 12th and 13th century writer Gerald of Wales, to be the Avalon of Arthurian legend.
 The Tor has been associated with the name Avalon, and identified with King Arthur, since the alleged discovery of his and Queen Guinevere's neatly labelled coffins in 1191, recounted by Gerald of Wales.
 Author Christopher L. Hodapp asserts in his book The Templar Code for Dummies that Glastonbury Tor is one of the possible locations of the Holy Grail, because it is close to the monastery that housed the Nanteos Cup.